 The Two Towers

 Back in Kotor, grab an outdoor table at La Pasteria, known for its delectable Italian pastas and its prime location across the square from the Cathedral of St. Tryphon.
 This Roman Catholic cathedral was consecrated in 1166, although a great earthquake in 1667 seriously damaged the structure.
-Due to insufficient reconstruction funds, the two towers of this Romanesque cathedral are markedly different from one another.
+And due to insufficient reconstruction funds, the two towers of this Romanesque cathedral remain markedly different from one another.

 Gonna Make You Sveti